RishavMishraRM/Starbucks_Capestone/data/README.md

 # Data
-Transcrit file cant be because of its size.
+Transcrit file cant be because of its size more than 25 mb.